 While many papers address one, and sometimes two of the four challenges above, none successfully address all four.
-Herein I follow previous paths of research that utilize a geometric framework in this setting [43-46] to develop a method that overcomes all of them simultaneously, thus providing the finite sample distribution of any positive definite correlation/concordance matrix - including Pearson's, Kendall's, Spearman's, and others - under general, real-world data conditions.
+Herein I follow previous paths of research that utilize a geometric framework in this setting [46-49] to develop a method that overcomes all of them simultaneously, thus providing the finite sample distribution of any positive definite correlation/concordance matrix - including Pearson's, Kendall's, Spearman's, Szekely's (generalized), the Tail Dependence Matrix, and others - under general, real-world data conditions.

 The Non-parametric Angles-based Correlation (NAbC) method first obtains the Cholesky factorization of the matrix.
-Next, the matrix analog of cosine similarity translates the Cholesky factor into a matrix of angles between the pairwise data vectors, and these angles retain all aspects of the data's dependence structure [47,48].
-Because the distributions of these angles are independent, this easily and efficiently generates not only marginal distributions corresponding to each cell's (pairwise) correlation, but also a multivariate distribution corresponding to the entire matrix, simultaneously, and this multivariate distribution maintains excellent flexibility and robustness properties.
+Next, the matrix analog of cosine similarity translates the Cholesky factor into a matrix of angles between the pairwise data vectors [28,47,48,49], and these angles retain all aspects of the data's dependence structure [50,51].
+Because the distribution of each of these angles is independent with respect to all the others, this easily and efficiently generates not only marginal distributions corresponding to each cell's (pairwise) correlation, but also a multivariate distribution corresponding to the entire matrix, simultaneously, and this multivariate distribution maintains excellent flexibility and robustness properties.
 Notably, the independence property allows for fully flexible perturbation of selected cells in the matrix, while holding the rest constant, via a simple, structured reordering of the matrix.
 No other approach provides this essential and necessary capability for granular, flexible scenarios and stress tests.
 And using angles distributions here rather than spectral distributions not only provides granular, cell-level flexibility, but also 1. efficiently and automatically enforces positive definiteness because the Cholesky factor places the angles on the unit hyper-(hemi)sphere; and 2. provides more accurate and more robust results when matrices approach singularity and/or extreme values.
-This is due in part to the well-bounded range of the angles distributions (from zero to pi, rather than from zero to unbounded upper tails, which makes estimation less precise if not less accurate) as well as the non-parametric approach taken to estimating them.
-The latter not only contributes to robustness, but also ensures that the challenging characteristics of the underlying financial returns data (or that based on any copula function) - varying degrees of tail heaviness, serial correlation, non-stationarity, and/or asymmetry in the margins - pose no problems for NAbC, computationally or vis-à-vis empirical accuracy.
-Finally, in the general case with such real-world data, the method remains reasonably scalable (e.g. matrices 100x100, and larger), and under specific cases that can be fully defined analytically (eg the Gaussian identity matrix), sampling is more than 30% faster than the fastest competing methods [49] (see link to implementation spreadsheet here [50]).
+This is due in part to the well-bounded range of the angles distributions (from zero to pi, rather than from zero to unbounded upper tails, which makes estimation less precise if not less accurate) as well as the non-parametric approach taken to estimating them (ie boundary-reflected Epanechnikov kernels).
+The latter not only contributes to robustness while remaining straightforward, but also ensures that the challenging characteristics of the underlying financial returns data (or that based on any copula function) - varying degrees of tail heaviness, serial correlation, non-stationarity, and/or asymmetry in the margins - pose no problems for NAbC, computationally or vis-à-vis empirical accuracy.
+In contrast to NAbC, sufficiently flexible Bayesian approaches used under these conditions in all likelihood (!) would be encumbered by extremely complex if not analytically intractable likelihood functions.
+Finally, in the general case with such real-world data, the method remains reasonably scalable (e.g. matrices 100x100, and larger), and under specific cases that can be fully defined analytically (eg the Gaussian identity matrix), sampling is more than 30% faster than the fastest competing methods [52] (see link to implementation spreadsheet here [53]).